Marie of Brittany, Viscountess of Rohan

-Marie of Brittany (1446–1511) was the younger daughter of Francis I, Duke of Brittany, by Isabella, daughter of King James I of Scotland.
+Marie of Brittany (1446–1511) was the younger daughter of Francis I, Duke of Brittany and Isabella of Scotland, Duchess of Brittany, the daughter of King James I of Scotland.
 She was married to John II, Viscount of Rohan and Count of Porhoët.

 Biography

 Marie of Brittany married John II of Rohan, Viscount of Rohan, Count of Leon and Porhoët in 1462.
 John II was the son of Alain IX of Rohan († 1462) and Marie de Lorraine-Vaudémont († 1455).

 Marie was the sister-in-law of Francis II, Duke of Brittany through the marriage of her older sister, Margaret, to Francis in 1455.
 Margaret and Francis had a son who died at a young age.
 Margaret died in 1469 and from that date, John II of Rohan becomes heir to the throne after the daughters of Francis II.

 Issue

 Marie and John II of Rohan had seven children.